 stay up to 90 days every 180 days.

 Getting Around Vanuatu

 every 10-15 minutes.
 You can also consider metered taxis as they are really common.
 Some do offer fixed rates

 or rates that are comparable to that of the buses.
 You can flag down mini buses from the street.
-They are identified with
+They are

-accommodation in Vanuatu, from traditional bungalows, to villas, resorts and hotels.
+types of holiday accommodation in Vanuatu, from traditional

 Is Vanuatu Expensive?